SaleemShaik03/Jenkins-Practice/README.md

 # Jenkins-Practice
-Creating to use Jenkins practice new:
+Creating to use Jenkins practice new: hh